Back to Home

 QUICK START

-If you have Claude Code installed, run this command:
+If you have Claude Code installed, run this instant install command:

 01 — INSTALLATION